JEAPI-DEV/BitGo/README.md

 # BitGo V1.0

 This Library allows you to control our BitGo V1.0, without any problems.
 Also many thanks to MKleinSB for his MCP23017V1 Library.
-We've put the link to his repo in our credits.going forward.
-The Library allows you to fully control our BitGo, using simple functions, such as "get distance", "get Left/Right line sensor", "turn headlights on/off", "drive forward/backward/left/right at speed 0-255", and more.
+We've put the link to his repo in our credits.
+Going forward, the library allows you to fully control our BitGo, using simple functions, such as "get distance", "get Left/Right line sensor", "turn headlights on/off", "drive forward/backward/left/right at speed 0-255", and more.

 ## Images